How to Install GLPI 11 on Linux (Debian/Ubuntu): Step by Step

 <VirtualHost *:80>

-ServerName glpi.suaempresa.com
+ServerName glpi.cliente.com.br

-DocumentRoot /var/www/glpi/public
+DocumentRoot /var/www/glpi/public # never /var/www/glpi

 <Directory /var/www/glpi/public>